Husterknupp/psychic-thread-adventure/README.md

 Effort Notes
 =================
-- Find out what part of the programm ist really cost expensive
+- Find out what part of the program ist really cost expensive
 - change your mind.
-Even the programm flow has to be in a parallel manner.
+Even the program flow has to be in a parallel manner.
 Dont wait for one thread to finish before calling another one.
 - Cope with the slightly different way of handling results that are calculated by different threads.
 - separate application logic from thread logic